 Secondary Field Advising

 Students pursuing a Secondary Field are urged to seek out members of the English Department faculty for advice on their specific course choices.
-For more information on the Secondary Field and for advising, please speak to the coordinator of the Secondary Field, Henry Vega Ortiz.
+For more information on the Secondary Field and for advising, please speak to the secondary field coordinator, Emily Miller.

 Students are free to explore the field by selecting a variety of courses; or they may focus on a genre or mode (such as poetry, drama) or a period (Medieval, Postcolonial) or any other aspect of the larger field.
 With the exception of Freshman Seminars, each course must be taken for a letter grade, with a minimum threshold of C-minus.